syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 {% endtabs %}

-Essential Edit now enables you to create a new find dialog by inheriting Essential Edit’s find dialog.
+EditControl now enables you to create a new find dialog by inheriting find dialog.
 You can customize the Find Dialog by changing the properties and triggers the events of the buttons such as Find, Mark All and Close.
 You can also easily localize the captions of the controls in the Find dialog.

 **Enhanced find dialog**

-Essential Edit control Find Dialog is now enhanced with an alert message box.
+EditControl Find Dialog is now enhanced with an alert message box.
 This displays the alert message box when find reaches the starting point of the search again.
 In search option Current Selection, click OK in alert message box, then the search area is selected again automatically as in VS editor.

 ![](End-user-Capability_images/End-user-Capability_img3.jpeg)